Simhyeon/r4d/docs/meta.md

 basic macro is as simple as creating function and insert a new hashmap item.

 ### DONE

+* [x] Make error messages much more accurate for various situations.
+* [x] Add a diff tool for debugging
+	* [x] Set diff original and diff processed when necessary
+	* [x] Print diff in result if certain option was given => Diff option
+* [x] Add conflicts with option for more ergonomic options

 * [x] Segrate some structs into separate files
 * [x] Add new error type permission denied as panicking